elisee/Modrog/README.md

 ## Tasks

+    - (Editor) Allow switching between editors with Ctrl+Tab / Ctrl+Shift+Tab
     - (Editor) Allow renaming assets
     - (Editor) Allow reparenting assets with drag'n'drop (need to add drag'n'drop in UI framework)
     - (Editor) Make sure we don't allow quitting until all tabs are saved, etc.
     - (Editor) Move "Save changes" popup out of BaseEditor into EditingView so it is modal
+    - (Map Editor) Allow switching layers with 1, 2, 3
+    - (Map Editor) Display all tileset layers in the sidebar at once
     - (Map Editor) Trace line segments when using the brush rather than just placing tiles at hovered position.
 (Can reuse line drawing logic from line of sight)
     - (Map Editor) Bucket fill
     - (Map Editor) Skip empty chunks when saving